Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Equilibrium and stability analysis

 \subsection{Adoption-diffused equilibrium}

-Since the stability of the adoption-free equilibrium has been established, the natural next step is to investigate the existence of adoption-diffused equilibrium points, that is, steady states characterized by a strictly positive adoption level in the network.
-These correspond to scenarios in which the innovation successfully spreads throughout the population, sustained by the interplay between social influence, adoption dynamics, and opinion states.
-The following result characterized conditions for the emergence and stability of an adoption-diffused equilibrium.
-The proof, reported in the Appendix \ref{sec:proof-stab} for completeness, closely follows the arguments developed in Proposition 3 and Theorem 2 of \cite{Xu2024}, suitably adapted to our opinion-dependent framework.
-First define \be \nu := \max_{i}\{ \theta_i(1-\underline{x}_i) - \delta_i \}, \ee and for a given equilibrium $(a^*, d^*, x^*)$, let
+Since the stability of the adoption-free equilibrium has been established, the natural next step is to investigate {the existence and uniqueness of an adoption-diffused equilibrium, that is, a steady state with a strictly positive adoption level across the network.
+This equilibrium captures scenarios in which the innovation successfully spreads and persists within the population, driven by the interplay between social influence, adoption dynamics, and opinion states.
+The following result characterizes conditions for the existence, uniqueness, and stability of the adoption-diffused equilibrium.}